-2. Combine the flour and salt.
-Set aside.
-Melt the butter in a small, heavy-based saucepan, then stir in the cocoa until blended and set aside.
-Beat the eggs until light and fluffy.
+3. BEAT the eggs until light and fluffy.
 Gradually add the sugar and stir in the chocolate mixture.
-Sift the flour/salt mixture over the top and fold it into the mixture.
-Add vanilla.
+Sift the flour and salt mixture over the top and fold it into the mixture.
+Add the vanilla.
 Fold in the chocolate chips.

-3. Make cream cheese mixture.
-Whisk together cream cheese, egg and sugar (or use an electric mixer).
-Sift 1/4 cup self-rising flour over this mixture and fold in.
-Add 1 tsp. vanilla extract.
+3. MAKE the cream cheese mixture.
+Whisk together or use an electric mixer to blend the cream cheese, egg and sugar.
+Sift the self-rising flour over this mixture and fold in.
+Add the vanilla extract.

 Comments are closed.